huseinzol05/Python-DevOps/README.md

 # Python-Devops
-Covering pretty much from REST API, micro-services, Redis, MongoDB, Docker and Parallelization
+Try to cover pretty much we know.

 ## How-to Docker
 Every folders contain .yml for docker-compose.
 You need to install Docker-Compose first.